HL7/davinci-pas/input/pagecontent/specification.md

 This Bundle will then be sent as the sole payload of a [Claim submit](OperationDefinition-Claim-submit.html) operation.
 The system on which the operation is invoked will convert the Bundle into an ASC X12N 278 and 0..* additional unsolicited 275 transactions and execute them all against the target payer system.
 It will then take the resulting 278 response and convert it into a response FHIR [Bundle](StructureDefinition-profile-pas-response-bundle.html) containing a [ClaimResponse](StructureDefinition-profile-claimresponse.html) and associated resources.
 All of this **SHOULD** happen synchronously with a maximum of 15 seconds between the user initiating the prior authorization request and seeing the resulting response - i.e. including network transmission time for request and response.
 (Less time is better.)

 In the event that the prior authorization cannot be evaluated and a final response returned within the required timeframe, a response in which one or more of the requested authorization items are 'pended' will be returned.
 A subscription-based mechanism SHALL be used by the client to be informed of updates to the authorization.
-As well, the client (or other interested systems - e.g. patient, caregiver or performing provider systems) can use the [Claim inquire operation](OperationDefinition-Claim-inquiry.html) to query for the final results.  **NOTE**: The Claim Inquiry response does not include all of the information that can be returned in a request response, such as any request for additional information, so the inquire operation **SHOULD NOT** be used by the client while waiting for final results.
+As well, the client (or other interested systems - e.g. patient, caregiver or performing provider systems) can use the [Claim inquire operation](OperationDefinition-Claim-inquiry.html) to query for the final results.

+>**NOTE**: The Claim Inquiry response does not include all of the information that can be returned in a request response, such as any request for additional information, so the inquire operation **SHOULD NOT** be used by the client while waiting for final results.
 During this period of time, the same Claim submit operation can be used to request cancellation or modification of the prior authorization.
+{: .modified-content}

 {::options parse_block_html="false" /}
 <figure>